 You are responsible for paying back

 If you received a student loan, you are responsible for paying it back in a timely manner regardless of whether you graduated and received a degree or not.
 Even if you do not find a job using what you learned for your degree, you must still repay the loan.
-For parents with PLUS loans, even if the student for whom you obtained the PLUS Loan is unemployed or has not graduated, you are still required to repay the loan.
+For parents with PLUS loans, even if the student for whom you obtained the PLUS loan is unemployed or has not graduated, you are still required to repay the loan.

-Don't let repayment scare you; almost everyone goes through a difficult financial time and sometimes it just takes a little bit longer to get established after leaving school.
+Don't let repayment scare you; almost everyone goes through a difficult financial period and sometimes it just takes a little bit longer to get established in a good job after leaving school.
 OSLA will work with you to help you avoid defaulting on your student loans.
 There are many different payment plans that can accommodate your situation.
 When the time comes, review the options at our repayment page.